florian/florian.github.io/_posts/2018-05-09-federated-learning.md

 By adding noise to update data shared by the user, the reports of individuals become much harder to analyze, while the noise can be estimated well for the aggregated data.

 Concretely, this involves several changes to the previous Federated Learning algorithm [6]:
 1. Users are randomly sampled with some probability instead of always sampling a fixed number of users.
-This is to make sure that users can still be sampled independently of each other
+This is to ensure that users can still be sampled independently of each other.
+More sophisticated techniques than simple sampling should not be used because they might add a bias for certain users, which makes it more difficult to ensure their privacy
-2. The updates that users send to the server need to have a limited L2 norm.
-The motivation for this is that it should be prevented that individuals can be identified because they are the only ones that would propose large updates.
-In the case of neural networks, this corresponds to [gradient clipping](https://hackernoon.com/gradient-clipping-57f04f0adae)
+2. The updates that users send to the server need to have a bounded L2 norm.
+This limits how much individuals can influence the final weights.
+The motivation is that it should be prevented that individuals can be identified because they are the only ones who would propose large updates.
+In the case of neural networks, bounding the norm corresponds to [gradient clipping](https://hackernoon.com/gradient-clipping-57f04f0adae)
 3. Noise is added to the final update for the model, similar to most Differential Privacy algorithms

-In experiments, it has been shown that the same accuracy as before can be achieved with these changes.
+In experiments, it has been shown that the same accuracy as before can be achieved with these changes [6].
 However, the computational cost to get there is much higher.
 In a real implementation, this could correspond to a slower convergence rate.

 ### Encryption

 Encryption for Federated Learning is a topic that is close to the privacy aspect previously discussed.
-By using cryptography techniques, it is possible to make sure that the updates of individuals can only be read when enough users submitted updates [7].
+By using cryptography techniques, it is possible to ensure that the updates of individuals can only be read when enough users submitted updates [7].
-This makes it much harder for an attacker to make conclusions about the training data based on intercepted network activity.
+This makes man-in-the-middle attacks much harder: An attacker cannot make conclusions about the training data based on the intercepted network activity of an individual user.
-To be able to try that, they would need to intercept the messages of many users.
+To be able to do that, they would need to intercept the messages of many users.

 ### Personalization